pranjalsharma26/Crop-Classification-Software/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 NOTE- Before we start, I would like to tell you that the code is available as a google drive link due to ambiguity while uplaoding file size more than 25MB.
 For that, please visit the workspace folder!
+Also, you may have conflict while using Tensorflow version 2.0.
+So it is advisable to downgrade before using the repository.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------